Number 31328

 Number 31328 (Το Νούμερο 31328) is an autobiographical novel by Elias Venezis.
-It tells of his experiences as a captive of the Turkish Army on a death march into the Anatolian interior.
+It tells of his experiences as a captive of the Turkish Army on a death march into the Anatolia interior.

 Background

 During the Greek genocide, Venezis' family fled from Ayvali to Lesbos to avoid persecution but returned to Asia Minor after the Greek army occupied Smyrna and its hinterland in 1919.
 When the area was recaptured by the Turkish Army, Venezis was taken prisoner and enslaved in a labour battalion (otherwise known as Amele Taburlari or Amele Taburu).
 He was 18 years old.
 The prisoners were forcibly marched into the interior, but few arrived at the destination, since most of them were either killed on the way, or died of the hardships they were exposed to.
 Of the 3000 "conscripted" into his "labour brigade", only 23 survived.

 When Venezis was released he was returned to Lesbos.
 There he met Stratis Myrivilis, who had founded the weekly newspaper Kambana, and was encouraged by him to write an account of "his horrific experiences as a hostage in Turkey".
 The novel which resulted was published in serialised form in Kambana in 1924.
 However it did not become well known in Greece until an expanded version was published in book form in 1931.

 The film 1922 (1978) by Nikos Koundouros was based on the book.